viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 ../images/posts/hands-on-aws-agw-terraform-sls-framework-part-3/aws_api_gateway_authorizer_test.png

 Oops!
 We got `401 Unauthorized`.
 Let's get a token now.
 On AWS Console, go to `Cognito -> Manage User Pools -> my-api-user-pool`.
-On the left painel, click on App clients and lok for "client id" and "client secret".
+On the left panel, click on App clients and lok for "client id" and "client secret".
 Convert "\<client id\>:\<client secret\>" to base64 and use it as a Basic header Authorizer.
 The curl of the request should be like that:
 ```bash
 curl --location --request POST 'https://my-api-serverless.auth.us-east-1.amazoncognito.com/oauth2/token' \